Azimuth World Foundation partners with the Charles Darwin Foundation to promote a sign-up and donation matching campaign

 “On behalf of the Charles Darwin Foundation, I would like to thank the Azimuth World Foundation for their support of our Scalesia project.
 It is fantastic to have Azimuth supporting us with this really important initiative!”

-- Dr. Rakan Zahawi, Executive Director of the Charles Darwin Foundation
+- Dr. Rakan Zahawi, Executive Director of the Charles Darwin Foundation.

 "This project is incredibly important, since losing the Scalesia forest would dramatically decrease the biodiversity of the archipelago because it provides the habitat for many other species, including the iconic Darwin's finches.
-Thanks to the Azimuth World Foundation and other supporters of this project, we are able to continue our endeavour of helping to conserve this unique forest."
+Thanks to the Azimuth World Foundation and other supporters of this project, we are able to continue our endeavor of helping to conserve this unique forest."

-- Renée Monroe, Chief Development Officer of the Charles Darwin Foundation
+- Renée Monroe, Chief Development Officer of the Charles Darwin Foundation.

 Learn more at azimuthworldfoundation.org